magmukendi/my100daysOfCode.v.2/README.md

 ## Day 45/100 July 20 2022:

-**Todaay's progress**: few days ago I started working on the email system, followigg CS50w's email system.
+**Today's progress**: few days ago I started working on the email system, followigg CS50w's email system.
 And i think i was able to solve the first question.
 Which was about allowing the user to fill out an email and send it to the API using the post request.

+I also worked on reviewing my understanding of Redux.
+Redux will help us to store component states.

+We can use `getState` to get the state stored in the redux store.
+I learn about the method createStore().
+It take a reducer as a required argument.

+We also use Reduc to update the state.
+To do that we use actions, Redux actions are a js object that contains in fomrn

 **Thoughts**: I spent about 3 days figuring out how to do so that I am able to send a post request to the API.
 But I just noticed that, the biggest problem was not about the post request but the way I was trying to submit the form.